juhamikael/fl_studio_stem_renamer/README.md

 ### # This script edit FLStudio audio files made in FL Studio

 # Known bugs (Use the program at your risk):
-- Sometimes the files are being removed so make sure you have backup
+- Sometimes the files are being removed so make sure you have backup.
+- Files might vanish if folder with same name already exists.

 ---